“If you do you, you will see the results in other people.”

 I don’t want to judge people.
 I didn’t know the benefits.
 I wasn’t seeing the whole picture.
 That’s why I don’t need to change people’s minds.
 You can help them to make the connection by being yourself and by being an example.
 That’s what is happening with some of my friends.

 My move to veganism was fueled by health reasons rather than ethical reasons.
 It then became my lifestyle.
 I met Nature’s Path at a vegetarian expo to explore brands.
 I didn’t know about them at the time, but I liked them.
 I reached out to the recruiter and I got a call a year and a half later.
 I was helping with the health and wellness week which was my first introduction to the company.
 Nature’s Path is a vegetarian company.
-A lunch and learn [for example] only has organic, local and plant-based meals.
+A lunch and learn only has organic, local and plant-based meals.

 Let’s find out more about your path to Nature’s Path.